Squishy6094/character-select-coop/API-doc.md

-# Character Select API Documantation
+# Character Select API Documentation
 ### Gives full descriptions of all API functions
 We highly recommend messing around with our [Character Select Template](https://github.com/Squishy6094/character-select-coop/raw/main/packs/char-select-template.zip) or [Character Select Template with Voice](https://github.com/Squishy6094/character-select-coop/raw/main/packs/char-select-template-w-voice.zip) while first reading this doc to get a handle on everything here.
 And DO NOT modify/add any content within the Character Select mod itself, please use the API and an individual mod when adding characters.

 #### Note: Some functionalities here are in Development and not featured in version 1.0!

 ## _G.charSelectExists
-A Varible checking if the Mod is active, this is useful for preventing script errors when the mod isn't on.
+A Variable checking if the Mod is active, this is useful for preventing script errors when the mod isn't on.

 Example: `if not _G.charSelectExists then return end`